 We understand that when one person in a family is struggling, it is often the case that everyone in the family is struggling.
 Substance use and mental health disorders have an effect on everyone around the person who is directly experiencing these kinds of issues.
 Often, the family as a whole needs support to make changes that will provide a good foundation for recovery and ongoing wellness.

-To that end, Peak View Behavioral Health provides educational programming to help family members better understand the ways in which they can support their loved one.
-It can also be useful, if the person in treatment provides permission, for family members to attend visiting hours at Peak View to spend time with their loved one and to learn about their experiences as they develop strategies and acquire resources for a future that includes better mental health and decidedly does not include drugs or alcohol.
+To that end, Peak View Behavioral Health provides educational support and information to help family members better understand the ways in which they can support their loved one.
+It can also be helpful if the person in treatment provides permission for family members to attend visiting hours at Peak View.
+This allows support systems to spend time with their loved one and to learn about their experiences as they develop strategies and acquire resources for a future that includes improved mental wellness, positive coping strategies, and healthy relationships.

 One approach that helps many families is known as family systems therapy.
 The idea of family systems therapy is to discover the different ways each member of a family approaches difficulties or tries to help others.
 Bringing those approaches into alignment can provide benefits for everyone.

 The process of getting everyone on the same page often requires some challenging conversations—maybe even some tense confrontations.
-As a result, a trained therapist is a key component of the family systems therapy model.
-A family therapist works with all of the family members to discover better ways they might support one another going forward.
+As a result, our highly trained clinical team is a key component of the family systems therapy model.
+Our team works with all of the family members to discover better ways they might support one another going forward.
 Resolutions are sought for the issues that are undermining trust and healthy relationships.
 In the end, the entire family gains the tools and mutual trust necessary to move forward in positive ways that can help the family member who is in the process of rebuilding their life.

 Peak View Behavioral Health can connect you with resources to ensure you find the right family systems therapist to help your entire family.